-The Defined Metrics area of the Scenario Setting dialog looks like the following:
+The Defined Metrics area of the Metrics & Objective tab within the Scenario Settings dialog looks like the following:

-For metrics that you have defined, the buttons can be used to Delete and Edit the metrics, respectively.
+For metrics that you have defined, the icons can be used to Edit and Delete the metrics, respectively.
 To create a new metric, click the Add Metric button.
-In either case (new metric, or edit existing metric using ), the dialog looks like the following.
+Whether creating a new metric from scratch, or editing an existing metric, the dialog looks like the following.
 This document described the options available.

 Metric Formula Tab